isomerpages/csit/_about-csit/0-who-we-are.md

 ---
-title: Who Are We
+title: Who We Are
-permalink: /about-csit/who-are-we/
+permalink: /about-csit/who-we-are/
 ---
-## Who Are We
+## Who We Are

 The Centre for Strategic Infocomm Technologies (CSIT) was established in 2003.
 We are an agency in the Ministry of Defence (MINDEF) that conducts R&D in infocomm and infosecurity technologies.